Journey Beyond Rail

 Great Southern between Adelaide and Brisbane in December and January.

-Tickets for Journey Beyond Rail services can be booked online or by telephone (13 21 47 in Australia or +61 8 8213 4401 outside Australia) from 9.00 am to 5.00 pm from Mondays to Fridays (Central Standard Time).
+Tickets for Journey Beyond Rail's services can be booked online or by telephone (13 21 47 in Australia or +61 8 8213 4401 outside Australia) from 9.00 am to 5.00 pm from Mondays to Fridays (Central Standard Time).
 The Journey Beyond Rail website provides information about train services, timetables, fares, service levels, onboard facilities, station and terminal facilities, off-train excursions, tour packages and general information for travellers.

 Journey Beyond Rail's train services cater for the rail tourism market, and advertising for the Indian Pacific, The Ghan and Great Southern promotes onboard facilities and off-train excursions as part of holiday experiences.
 Travellers on the Indian Pacific, The Ghan and Great Southern can book Platinum Service or Gold Service.
 Red Service and Red Premium Service are available on The Overland.

 Platinum and Gold Service both feature cabins that include seating during the day and sleeping facilities during the night.
 Access to bar, dining and lounge facilities is also provided for both service levels.
 Included in the fare are breakfasts, two course lunches and three course dinners.
 In-cabin music and an audio commentary regarding highlights of the journey are also available.

 Platinum Service is the most luxurious and most expensive service level available.
 It provides a large cabin that during the day is configured as a private lounge with lounge seating, a table and two ottoman couches.
 During the night the cabin is converted into a bedroom with a double bed or twin beds.
 Platinum Service cabins also have windows with views from both sides of the train.
 Additional features of Platinum Service include transfers up to 50 km from the terminal before and at end of the journey, as well as in-cabin breakfast and refreshments.